 Don’t wait until you’re onboard to discover your laptop battery is dead.
 Make sure any devices you’ll be using are fully charged before you step foot in the airport.
 It may seem obvious, but in the last-minute rush to pack and make it to the airport on time, it’s easy to forget that your laptop needs some juice.

 Bonus tip: Charge your phone while it’s in aeroplane mode and it’ll charge up to 20% faster.
 This isn’t just a travel hack, it’s a useful life hack, too.

-If you’re flying long haul on a Dreamliner with Norwegian, you can charge your phone, tablet or laptop through the USB connector on the touchscreen of the entertainment system.
-Many Norwegian aircraft also have international power outlets, so you won’t need to worry about running out of battery mid-flight.
+On some planes you can charge your phone, tablet or laptop through the USB connector on the touchscreen of the entertainment system.

 In the air